 Interferogram: The interferogram is formed by cross-multiplying the master image with the complex conjugate of the "slave."
 The amplitude of both images is multiplied while their respective phases are differenced to form the interferogram.

 Select the new stack file in the product explorer and then select Radar/Interferometric/Products/Interferogram Formation.

 Keep the default values for Interferogram Formation, but confirm that the output Directory path is correct.

 Through the interferometric processing flow, the tool tries to eliminate other sources of error so that what is left is typically the surface deformation related to an event.
 You can visualize the phase information at this step.

-Interferometric fringes represent a full 2π cycle of phase change.
+Interferometric fringes represent amount of displacement.
 Fringes appear on an interferogram as cycles of colors, with each cycle representing relative range difference of half a sensor's wavelength.
 Relative ground movement between two points can be calculated by counting the fringes and multiplying by half of the wavelength.
 The closer the fringes are together, the greater the strain on the ground.

-Multilooking and Phase Filtering: Lastly the phase associated with topography has to be removed and additional phase filtering to reduce noise and enhance the appearance of the deformation fringes.
+Multilooking and Phase Filtering: The phase associated with topography has to be removed and additional phase filtering to reduce noise and enhance the appearance of the deformation fringes.

 Step-by-step directions for this can be found within InSAR data recipes at NASA's Alaska Satellite Facility DAAC (ASF DAAC).